-Most PUAs are designed only to help their developers (and other parties) to generate revenue.
-In other words, very often these apps do not provide any features, tools or other functionality.
-To sum up, people who have PUAs installed on their browsers and/or computers might experience issues with privacy, browsing safety or even have their identities stolen.
-In order to avoid any problems we recommend to uninstall any installed PUA as soon as possible.
+Most PUAs are designed only to help developers and other parties to generate revenue.
+These apps provide no genuine features, tools or other useful functionality.
+In summary, people who have PUAs installed on their browsers and/or computers might experience issues with privacy, browsing safety or even have their identities stolen.
+To avoid these problems, uninstall all PUAs immediately.

 How did adware install on my computer?

-Quite often PUAs get downloaded and/or installed together with some other, usually free software.
-To trick people into installing and/or downloading PUAs within other software, developers use a deceptive marketing method called "bundling".
-They include potentially unwanted apps in setups of software that people usually download (and/or install) intentionally.
-They hide offer to download or install unwanted apps in their setups, in settings like "Custom", "Advanced", or other similar settings.
-Typically, when installation or download processes are being completed without checking/changing any of the aforementioned settings, then unwanted apps get permissions to be downloaded and installed as well.
-In other cases people cause it by clicking intrusive, deceptive advertisements that are designed to run scripts that download and/or install unwanted, possibly malicious software.
+PUAs are often downloaded and/or installed together with other, usually free software.
+To trick people into installing and/or downloading PUAs with other software, developers use a deceptive marketing method called "bundling".
+They include potentially unwanted apps into the set-ups of software that people usually download (and/or install) intentionally.
+They hide offers to download/install unwanted apps in set-up settings such as "Custom", "Advanced", or other similar settings.
+If installation/download processes are completed without checking/changing the aforementioned settings, unwanted apps often receive permission to be downloaded and installed.
+In other cases, people cause this situation inadvertently by clicking intrusive, deceptive advertisements that run scripts that download/install unwanted, possibly malicious software.

-We strongly recommend to download software only from official websites and avoid using third party software downloaders, installers, Peer-to-Peer networks like torrent clients, eMule, unofficial websites, and so on.
-Also, it is important to download and install software properly: quite often setups contain settings like "Custom", "Advanced that include offers to download or install additional software.
-These offers should be deselected before completing download or installation process.
-Also, we advise to avoid clicking intrusive advertisements, especially if they are displayed on untrustworthy websites.
-They usually cause redirects to potentially malicious websites or even downloads, installations of unwanted apps.
-One ore thing we recommend to do is to uninstall all unwanted, suspicious apps (extensions, plug-ins, add-ons) from a browser and programs from the operating system as soon as possible.
+Download software only from official websites.
+Avoid using third party software downloaders, installers, Peer-to-Peer networks such as torrent clients, eMule, unofficial websites, and so on.
+Download and install software properly.
+Note that set-ups often contain settings such as "Custom", "Advanced", etc. that include offers to download or install additional software.
+Dismiss these offers before completing the download or installation process.
+Avoid clicking intrusive advertisements, especially if they are displayed on untrustworthy websites.
+They usually cause redirects to potentially malicious websites or even download/installation of unwanted apps.
+Uninstall all unwanted, suspicious apps (extensions, plug-ins, add-ons) from the browser and programs from the operating system immediately.
 If your computer is already infected with rogue applications, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.

 Appearance of shireamentsp[.]info website (GIF):